-The chief deity in the religion of the farmers seems to be a powerful earth goddess associated with fertility and animal husbandry.
+The chief deity in the religion of the Irish stone age farmers is the powerful earth goddess Garavogue, associated with fertility and animal husbandry and kingship.
 We might think of her as Eve, Tiamat, Ishtar, or Inanna, the mother of all goddesses and a sister of the archytypical collection of powerful ladies from the near east.
-The invention of farming and domestication of animals saw a group of people departing from the ways of hunting and gathering, and entering into a new relationship with farming and the Earth, only to be surprised by eclipses and rising sea levels.
+The invention of farming and domestication of animals saw a large and desperate group of people departing from the ways of hunting and gathering, and entering into a new relationship with farming and the Earth, only to be surprised by eclipses and rising sea levels.

 As part of this new arrangement with their diety, the people began to plough and fertilize the earth in a manner markedly different to the ways of hunters and gatherers.
-The early farmers adopt a much more formal religion, and when they arrive in Western Europe a kind of fusion of symbolism occurs in the lands around the Bay of Biscay, when the farmers seem to adopt some of the ideas and ideals of the Mesolithic people.
-Passage graves, a new type of monument appearing around 6,700 years ago, seem to represent this merging of cultures.
+The early farmers adopted a much more formal religion, and when they arrived in Western Europe a kind of fusion of symbolism occured, in and around the lands around the Bay of Biscay, where the farmers seemed to adopt some of the ideas and ideals of the Mesolithic people.

 The Sligo Settlement